ulygit/asus_rt_ac68u/README.md

 6. Run `chmod 600 .cloudflare`.
 7. Run `./cloudflare_ddns list`.
 8. Step 7 should have resulted in the creation of a log file named `cloudflare_ddns.log`.
 Open the log file and review the JSON response object, which should be a listing of your Cloudflare DNS records for the zone ID specified in Step 4.
 > Note: If there is an error in the log file or no log file is present, ensure permissions are correct and that the text of the script is copied accurately.
 Double-check your Cloudflare credentials.
+For large Cloudflare configurations, it may be necessary to increase the log file size limit in the script.
 If the error is from Cloudflare, you can review the text of the error in the JSON response and look for any error code online.
 9. Edit `.cloudflare` with the DNS record information (i.e. ID, name and type) obtained from Step 8.
 Ensure your text matches exactly.
 10. Run `./cloudflare_ddns 1.1.1.1`.
 11. Review the log file for the result of the last execution.
 If you see a successful response, verify against the Cloudflare portal.
 Otherwise, review the errors and correct as necessary.